Probing a regular black hole within asymptotically safe gravity via strong gravitational lensings and optical appearances: Conclusions

 \section{Conclusions}

-In this paper, we have first briefly made a review on the light deflection angle and the lensing observables in the strong field limit, and then we have derived the analytical expression of the light deflection angle by calculating the strong field limit coefficients of the regular black hole, which is the static exterior solution of a non-singular collapsing dust ball in the context of asymptotically safe gravity.
+In this paper, we have first briefly made a review on the static spherically symmetric regular black hole metric, which is the static exterior solution of a non-singular collapsing dust ball in the context of asymptotically safe gravity.
+Then following the strong field limit method introduced by Bozza \cite{Bozza:2002zj} and improved by Tsukamoto \cite{Tsukamoto:2016jzh}, we have derived the analytical expression of the light deflection angle by calculating the strong field limit coefficients of the regular black hole.
 Meanwhile, we have evaluated the lensing observables of the supermassive black holes in this model framework as well.
+We finally investigated the influences of the scale parameter $\xi$ on the optical appearances of this regular black hole illuminated by different spherical accretion flows.